 Chief Jim Stewart

-Chief Jim S. Stewart first entered duty in June 1991.
-Chief Stewart has served in both the Patrol and Investigative Divisions.
-He has received training and certifications as a Patrol K-9 Handler, 911 Emergency Dispatcher, Field Training Officer, Domestic Violence Investigator, National Incident Management System, Federal Law Enforcement Training Instructor, Advanced DUI Detection and the Multi Jurisdictional Counter Drug Task Force.
+Chief Jim Stewart first entered duty in June 1991.
+Stewart has served the City of Anderson for 32 years.
+Stewart was named Interim Chief on August 17, 2012, and appointed Chief by city manager John Moore in 2013.
+Stewart has served in both the Patrol Division, Criminal Investigations Division, and Detention Division.
+He has received training and national certification as a Patrol K-9 Handler, 911 Emergency Dispatcher, Field Training Officer, Domestic Violence Investigator, Federal Law Enforcement Training Instructor, and training with the Multi-Jurisdictional Counter Drug Task Force.
+Stewart along with Councilwoman Bea Thompson initiated the Law Enforcement Community Relations Task Force (aka Dream Team) in 2013.

 What Is CrimeStoppers?